mantidproject/mantid/docs/source/interfaces/muon/muon_fitting_tab.rst

 **Property** This is a list of property names, individual functions can be collapsed down for greater legibility.

-**Value** This lists the initial guesses for variables within fitting functions.Variables can be fixed for a given fit from the edit paramiter values dialog box (the ellipsis to the right of the value box).
+**Value** This lists the initial guesses for variables within fitting functions.
+Variables can be fixed for a given fit from the edit parameter values dialog box (click the ellipsis to the right of the value box).

 **Global** If we are performing a simultaneous fit, parameters for each workspace in the fit can be tied by checking this box.